Skip to main content

 To process queries, endpoints are defined with a query option, which passes its return value to a common baseQuery function used for the API.

 By default, RTK Query ships with fetchBaseQuery, which is a lightweight fetch wrapper that automatically handles request headers and response parsing in a manner similar to common libraries like axios.
-If fetchBaseQuery alone does not meet your needs, you can customize its behaviour with a wrapper function, or create your own baseQuery function from scratch for createApi to use.
+If fetchBaseQuery alone does not meet your needs, you can customize its behavior with a wrapper function, or create your own baseQuery function from scratch for createApi to use.

 See also baseQuery API Reference.